 - Inflight entertainment (not WiFi)

 - Annual lounge membership

-You’ll notice that you can’t get the statement credit for purchasing a ticket, paying the taxes/fees on an award ticket or paying for an upgrade.
-It’s these kinds of restrictions that require you to put a little thought into how you can use the credit.
+You’ll notice that you can’t get the statement credit for just straight up purchasing a ticket, or for paying the taxes/fees on a ticket booked with points, or paid upgrades.
+It’s these kinds of restrictions that require you to put a little thought into how you can use the Amex Gold airline credit.

-Keep an eye out for some great travel, dining and shopping offers.
-While you might now want to go out of your way to use the offers, they can provide some great savings or help you earn bonus points on purchases you planned to make anyway.
+As travel recovers, keep an eye out for some great travel, dining and shopping offers as brands look to incentivize new purchases.
+While you certainly don’t need to go out of your way to use the offers, they can provide some great savings or help you earn bonus points on purchases you planned to make anyway.

 The Hotel Collection